| | The

 Children’s Hospital of Michigan is close to all major freeways and

 within half-hour’s drive of most suburban residential areas.
+Michigan, bounded by four of the five

 Great Lakes, has more than 1,000 inland lakes, many of them within an